medovina/agtk/README.md

 ![column view](col_view.png)

+You can sort on any column by clicking on the column's header.
+AGtk.ColView compares objects by casting them to [IComparable](https://learn.microsoft.com/en-us/dotnet/api/system.icomparable?view=net-8.0).
+For this reason, currently all objects added to an AGtk.ColView must implement the IComparable interface.
+(This is not too restrictive, since many useful types such as int and string do implement IComparable.)

 ### Adding filtering

 AGtk.ColView supports dynamic filtering.
 Typically you'll use this with a search box: as the user types in the box, rows will be filtered.
 Here's how to do this in code: